-On Saturday 20 May 2017 the ITER Organization, in collaboration with the European agency for ITER Fusion for Energy, will open its doors to the public.
+On Saturday 26 May 2018, the ITER Organization, in collaboration with the European agency for ITER, Fusion for Energy, will open its doors to the public.

-If would like to sign up for the ITER Open Doors Day, please:
+If you would like to sign up for the ITER Open Doors Day, please:

 - Bring your identity card or passport on the day of the visit (REMINDER: a driver’s licence is not accepted as identity)

 - Bring your E-ticket (printed version of Electronic version)

 - Wear clothes compatible with a worksite visit: flat, closed shoes; no skirts or dresses

 - Children below 10 years old are not allowed on site

 - The 26 May site visit is not adapted to visitors with impaired mobility